Tutorial: Delta Lake

 WHEN NOT MATCHED THEN INSERT *;

-, this updates or inserts all columns in the target table.
-This assumes that the source table has the same columns as those in the target table, otherwise the query will throw an analysis error.
+In SQL, if you specify *, this updates or inserts all columns in the target table, assuming that the source table has the same columns as the target table.
+If the target table doesn’t have the same columns, the query throws an analysis error.

 To see the results, query the table.